-For the purpose of the ELCMP, the term 'Indigenous to Victoria' will include any tree identified as being Indigenous to Victoria.
+For the purpose of the ELCMP, the term 'Indigenous to Victoria' will include any tree identified as being indigenous to the City of Kingston.
+Such species include but are not limited to Eucalyptus viminalis subsp. pryoriana, Eucalyptus camaldulensis, Banksia integrifolia and Leptospermum laevigatum.

-While a number of indigenous trees to Victoria are located near Electric Lines, at this stage Council does not have detailed specie & location information for each tree.
+While a number of indigenous trees to the City of Kingston are located near Electric Lines, at this stage Council does not have detailed specie & location information for each tree.
+Kingston is currently working towards capturing this data.